hanselviva/v4/content/featured/PotluckPlannerAPI/index.md

 showInProjects: true
 ---

-A five-table relational database built using Node, Express, SQLite3 for development and PostgreSQL for production.
+A five-table relational database I solely built using Node, Express, SQLite3 for development and PostgreSQL for production.
 The database is consumed by the frontend students from Lambda School for a Potluck Planner web app.